 Japanese Cartoony Things (Anime)

-In the YuYu Hakusho dub, on the way to Sensui's hideout, Yuusuke asks Kurama what the seeds he's spreading around are for, and our favourite red-haired Bishōnen goes into an explanation about lighting their way, trailing off into phosphorus and bread crumbs.
+In the YuYu Hakusho dub, on the way to Sensui's hideout, Yuusuke asks Kurama what the seeds he's spreading around are for, and our favorite red-haired Bishōnen goes into an explanation about lighting their way, trailing off into phosphorus and bread crumbs.
 In that case, it sounded more like Kurama (who is a Really 700 Years OldChessmaster) was trying to Buffy-Speak so that Yusuke would understand him.

 From the Excel♥Saga dub: "I have built this wooden underling-like puppet with an optional soy sauce puffy thingy!"